thosgood/this-weeks-finds/markdown/101-150/week147.md

 The key is to think carefully about the meaning of division.
 The usual way to get half an apple is to chop one into "two equal parts".
-Of course, the parts are actually NOT EQUAL --- if they were, there would be only one part!
-They are merely ISOMORPHIC.
+Of course, the parts are actually **not equal** --- if they were, there would be only one part!
+They are merely **isomorphic**.
 This suggests that categorification will be handy.

 Indeed, what we really have is a $\mathbb{Z}/2$ symmetry group acting on the apple